 What is IoT connectivity resilience?

-IoT connectivity resilience refers to the ability of connected devices to maintain continuous data transmission despite network outages, regional failures, or core network disruptions.
-True resilience ensures session continuity, predictable performance, and uninterrupted data flow across global deployments.
+IoT connectivity resilience refers to the device’s ability to recover and maintain data transmission despite network outages, regional failures, or core network disruptions.
+True resilience ensures MNO network availability, predictable performance, and uninterrupted data flow across global deployments.

 What is dual-core IoT connectivity?